1 clove of garlic, crushed

 100g button mushroom, cleaned and left whole if small or halved

 Heaped tbs tomato puree

 Trim the cheeks of excess fat, removing any membrane, sinew etc.

 Heat 1 tablespoon of olive oil in a large, heavy bottomed casserole pot and gently fry chopped onion until translucent.
 Add the crushed garlic clove for a few minutes.
 Remove both from the pan and set aside.

 In a shallow bowl, season the plain flour and dust each pig cheek in it.
 Add more oil to the casserole pot and brown cheeks evenly.
 Do this in batches so the pan doesn't get crowded.

 Remove the cheeks and set aside.
 Add the cider vinegar and a dash of the chicken stock to thoroughly deglaze pan, scraping any flour off the bottom of the pan.

-Add back in the onions, garlic, pigs cheeks with the chopped vegetables, herbs, remaining stock and tomato puree.
+Add back in the onions, garlic, pigs cheeks, herbs, remaining stock and tomato puree.